AliceWonderland/boilerplater/README.md

 #### Notes
 - To keep the server running as you build out your app use `npm run start-dev`.
 Nodemon will watch for changes to your files and rebuild as necessary.
+- Build out your web app using this react skeleton!

 #### Main Files
 - `package.json` This file lists all the scripts and required packages to install